AdobeStock_604950928-1

 Weight Targets

-Excess batten weight negatively impacts the sailing balance of the boat, especially for masthead rigs.
+Excess batten weight negatively affects the boat's sailing balance, especially with masthead rigs.
 Careful material selection and structural optimization aim to minimize weight while delivering the requisite stiffness.
-Material choices also balance cost, manufacturability and resilience to corrosion in the marine environment.
+Material choices also balance cost, manufacturability, and corrosion resistance in the marine environment.

-By running detailed simulations and physical validations, batten designs can strike the right compromise between shape-holding ability, durable lifespans, and lightweight performance.
+By running detailed simulations and physical validations, batten designs can strike the right balance among shape-holding ability, long-lasting durability, and lightweight performance.

 Potential of FRP Battens

 Fiberglass-reinforced plastic (FRP) composites present excellent characteristics as a batten material for modern sailcraft.
-Combining lightweight fiberglass fibers with durable plastic resins, FRP has a number of traits that are ideal for battens.
+Combining lightweight fiberglass fibers with durable plastic resins, FRP has several traits that make it ideal for battens.

 Reduced Weight

-Thin laminates of woven fiberglass encasing foam or wood cores produce battens lighter than traditional solid wood or metal designs.
-This significantly cuts down on aloft weight, improving sailing balance and control.
+Thin laminates of woven fiberglass encased in foam or wood cores produce battens lighter than traditional solid-wood or metal designs.
+This significantly reduces aloft weight, improving sailing balance and control.

 Tunable Stiffness